evanthegrayt/dotfiles/README.md

 It should go without saying, but here be dragons.

 ## Rationale
-Ideally, you shouldn't need an script this hefty for installing your configuration, as most people only need to get their environment set up once per-computer they purchase.
+Ideally, you shouldn't need a script this hefty for installing your configuration, as most people only need to get their environment set up once per-computer they purchase.
 However, I regularly have to set up my workflow on various VMs and Vagrant boxes, and I got tired of contstantly having to manually